 - Pets are not allowed within the community garden fence.

 - Littering and dumping are forbidden.
 Community Gardens are trash free, carry-in and carry-out facilities.
-Only plant waste is allowed in the compost areas.
+Only plant waste is allowed in the garden debris areas.
+No burlap, plastic, or paper materials are allowed in the debris pile.
 All trash must be removed from the site and disposed of by the members of the garden.

 - Gardeners are not allowed to trap animals (ground hogs, raccoons, rabbits, etc.) in the Community Gardens at any time.

 - All personal tools, wheelbarrows, and hoses should be marked with the plot number and the plot holders initials.
 Gardeners are not permitted to borrow or move tools, wheel barrows, etc. without permission of the owner.
+Gardeners should not enter others' plots without specific permission.
 All borrowed items must be returned in the same condition as borrowed or be replaced.